matwilso/matwilso.github.io/_posts/gpt-sim.md

 Discovering that it can do better at its objective by influencing its data sources?

 It now also seems pretty clear that we should actually be worried about these questions.
-Starting now (with it being the second best time to plant a tree and all).
+Starting now (the second best time to plant a tree and all).

 It feels like we ought to start buckling down more.
 On safety / alignment.
 On thinking hard about the future we want.